-Simply put, the demand for puppies is so high it has created one hell of a waiting list which is great news for the breeders.
-The unfortunate side to this is that breeders will be working hard to meet the demand and then as lockdown tails off and people return to work in the office this will leave us with dilemmas such as puppies being left at home or taken into rescue centres as they can no longer look after them.
+Simply put, the demand for puppies is so high it has created one hell of a waiting list which is excellent news for the breeders.
+However, the unfortunate side to this is that breeders will be working hard to meet the demand.
+Then as lockdown tails off and people return to work in the office, this will leave us with dilemmas such as puppies being left at home or taken into rescue centres as they can no longer look after them.

-Many people who desperately wanted a dog in lockdown and were unable to get one due to supply problems, random price hikes or being booted off waiting lists (outpriced) will want in on the next opportunity when people return to work and this will keep prices high.
+Many people who wanted a dog in lockdown and could not get one due to supply problems, random price hikes, or being booted off waiting lists (outpriced) will want in on the next opportunity when people return to work.
+This alone will keep prices high.

 Will Lots of Rescue Dogs Be Available?

-In 2020 we are sure there will be an increase on the number of dogs taken in by the RSPCA and other shelters.
-This in itself is a worry and rather than everybody spending money now you could consider waiting a little longer than everyone else and look to adopt a rescue as there will no doubt be many.
+In 2020 we were sure there would be an increase in the number of dogs taken in by the RSPCA and other shelters.
+This in itself is a worry, and rather than everybody spending money now, you could consider waiting a little longer than everyone else and look to adopt a rescue as there will undoubtedly be many.

 In 2019 the RSPCA showed these figures: